linked-db/linked-ql/README.md

 <details name="features"><summary>Powerful new syntax sugars</summary>

-Meet beautiful, streamlined SQL that you will actually enjoy.
+Meet the SQL that you will actually enjoy!
 Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code.

-+ Relationships?
-Just use the language!

 </details>